scottgal/mostlylucid.dse/code_evolver/STABILIZATION_DAY_SUMMARY.md

 ## Conclusion

 Stabilization day successfully implemented comprehensive testing and optimization infrastructure.
-The Code Evolver ecosystem now has:
+The mostlylucid DiSE ecosystem now has:

 1. **Automated Testing** - Discover and run tests for any tool
 2. **Continuous Improvement** - Data-driven optimization of tool configurations